 - First trail option at 5 km you can go over Doorn Kop mountain (harder) or around it (easier);

-- If you go over Doorn Kop always follow yellow foot prints it’s easy to confuse the trail with one of many cow paths there;
+- If you go over Doorn Kop always follow yellow footprints it’s easy to confuse the trail with one of many cow paths there;

 - Refill your water bottles at the second waterfall from the hut next water source is hours away.

 It was a long and quite tough day.
-We started at 7.30 am and arrived at Cata hut at 4.30 pm but we stopped several times for swimming, lunch and photos.
+We started at 7.30 am and arrived at Cata hut at 4.30 pm but we stopped several times for swimming, lunch, and photos.
 During this day we had two long ups and one long down.

 The hut has four rooms each with four bunk beds with mattresses.
-There is a toilet and a shower with donkey for heating water outside.
-An old half-destroyed brick hut is now serves as a dining room and fire-place.
+There are a toilet and a shower with a donkey for heating water outside.
+An old half-destroyed brick hut now serves as a dining room and fire-place.
 The hut is in the middle of nowhere between mountains and fields.
 The entrance door and the windows can be locked from the inside, rooms’ doors have no locks.
 The hut’s roof makes a lot of noise especially if the wind blows.

 Day 4.
-Cata hut – Mnyameni hut, 13,5 km, 8 hours.
+Cata hut – Mnyameni hut, 13,5 km, 8 hours

-- First 5 km steep up, about 500 m;
+- The first 5 km is a steep ascent for about 500 m;

-- Half way up there is a short cut in case the weather is not nice or you feel tired;
+- Halfway up there is a short cut in case the weather is not nice or you feel tired;

 - After up you have long down, about 800 m, till you reach the hut;

-- Sunscreen, a hat and sun glasses are must you walk all day in the sun;
+- Sunscreen, a hat, and sunglasses are must you walk all day in the sun;

 - Prepare a swimming costume there are many nice falls and pools;

-- Refill your water bottle in one of the waterfalls in the beginning you’ll need it for a long climb up.
+- Refill your water bottle in one of the waterfalls, in the beginning, you’ll need it for a long climb up.

 We started a bit late at 8 am because the walking day promised to be short.
-Right from the beginning we had a long and quite steep ascend all the way to the top of the mountains.
-On the way we passed several waterfalls with nice pools for swimming.
+Right from the beginning, we had a long and quite steep ascend all the way to the top of the mountains.
+On the way, we passed several waterfalls with nice pools for swimming.
 The view from the top was amazing!
 Here we saw many Black Eagles gliding around the cliffs and many other smaller birds.

-After a short flat part there was a second descend for the day, down to the river, about 3,5 km to Mnyameni hut.
+After a short flat part, there was a second descend for the day, down to the river, about 3,5 km to Mnyameni hut.
 We walked through the forest with many beautiful waterfalls with pools.
 That was the main reason why we took so long we stopped at every second pool for a short dip and photos.
-Over all the fourth day was the most impressive for us.
+Overall the fourth day was the most impressive for us.

-The hut has four rooms with bunk beds and mattresses, toilet, shower and fire-place are outside.
+The hut has four rooms with bunk beds and mattresses, toilet, shower, and fire-place are outside.
 The lock at one entrance door was broken so we used a big log to keep it closed.
 The windows can be locked from the inside but the rooms’ doors have no locks.
-This hut was the hottest we had to leave windows opened for some fresh air.
-The hut is in the middle of nowhere no road or houses nearby.
+This hut was the hottest we had to leave windows open for some fresh air.
+The hut is in the middle of nowhere no roads or houses nearby.

 Day 5.
-Mnyameni hut – Zingcuka hut, 18,2 km, 8 hours.
+Mnyameni hut – Zingcuka hut, 18 km, 8 hours

 - First 2 hours uphill, about 300 m;